 The method to send dynamic IP Address to email is the ideal solution of providing the latest IP information.
 Dynamic IP address changes from time to time, so Mikrotik has the perfect solution to this matter.

 To send dynamic IP Address to email, we need to follow some steps.
 First of all, we have to create some general configurations: to configure mikrotik mail, to create a system script for sending email with IP Address info etc.

-Let’s say we have two email addresses in Gmail and router with dynamic IP Address is in your office.
+In this case we did an experiment.
+We have a router in the office which we want to control from home.
+Let’s say we have two email addresses in Gmail and the router with dynamic IP Address is in your office.
 First email address is email@example.com and second email is firstname.lastname@example.org.

 Below enter Gmail password for email: email@example.com.

 If the email is not sent go to Google account and allow Mikrotik access to email.

 How to change security settings in Google Account to allow the router to use the Gmail:

 Go to https://myaccount.google.com/security.
 On Less secure app access section switch to On, (Use another device to change account security settings).